heyx3/Bplus.jl/docs/Helpers.md

 A system for reloading files from disk anytime they are changed.
 To use this system, do the following:

 1. Define the type of data that is cached.
 We will refer to this type as `TCached`.
-For example, a texture cache could use `Bplus.GL.Texture`.
+For example, a texture cache could use `BplusApp.GL.Texture`.
 2. Define a function which loads, or *re*-loads, an asset from disk.
 We will refer to this as `reload_response::Base.Callable`.
    * The signature should be `(path::AbstractString[, old_data;:TCached]) -> new_data::TCached[, dependent_files]`.
      * If your loaded asset depends on other files beyond its own path, add a second return value which is an iterator of those files.
 Then a reload can be triggered by any of these files changing.